Pranay0412/Sem-3-Project/README.md

-# 🏠 PropertyPlus — Real Estate Management Web Application
+# 🏠 PropertyPlus — Real Estate Web Application

-PropertyPlus is a web-based real estate platform developed using **Flask (Python)** that allows users to buy, sell, and manage property listings efficiently.
+PropertyPlus is a web-based real estate management system developed using **Flask (Python)**.
-The system provides authentication, dashboards for buyers and sellers, property management tools, and automated email notifications.
+The application allows users to buy, sell, and manage property listings with features such as authentication, dashboards, and email notifications.

+This project was developed as part of a **college group project** to demonstrate full-stack web development concepts.

 ---

 ## 🚀 Features

-### 👤 User Authentication

-* User Signup & Login
+* User Registration and Login
-* OTP Verification via Email
+* Email OTP Verification
-* Forgot Password & Reset
+* Forgot Password System
-* Profile Setup & Management

-### 🏘️ Property Management
+* Buyer and Seller Dashboards

-* Add, Edit, Delete Property Listings
+* Add, Edit, and Delete Property Listings
-* Upload Images & Videos
+* Upload Property Images and Videos
-* Property Search & Filters
-* Property Details Viewer
+* Property Search and View Details

-### 📊 Dashboards

-* Buyer Dashboard
-* Seller Dashboard
-* Leads Management
-* Property Analytics Tools

-### 📧 Email System

-* OTP Verification Emails
-* Welcome Emails
-* Interest Notifications
-* Price Drop Alerts
-* Password Update Notifications
+* Email Notifications using Flask-Mail

-### 🛠️ Additional Tools

-* Property Calculators
-* Help & Support Section
-* Responsive UI Design
+* Responsive User Interface

 ---